-Edward Nixon, brother of President Richard Nixon, dies in Bothell
+Edward Nixon, brother of President Richard Nixon, dies

 Edward Nixon, the youngest and last surviving brother of former President Richard Nixon, died Wednesday at a nursing facility in Bothell, Wash.
 He was 88 years old.

-LOS ANGELES — Edward Nixon, the youngest brother of former President Richard Nixon who staunchly defended his older sibling’s White House legacy, has died.
+LOS ANGELES (AP) — Edward Nixon, the youngest brother of former President Richard Nixon who staunchly defended his older sibling’s White House legacy, has died.
 He was 88.

 The Richard Nixon Foundation announced that Edward Nixon died Wednesday at a nursing facility in Bothell, Washington, a Seattle suburb.